 On page 13 of 43, the author(s) write “This category was more common among those who began their criminal life delinquents as minors (60%) than among adult delinquents (15%).”
 In Table 5 it shows that 66.7% of juvenile offenders endorsed this attitude towards their delinquent life course versus 33.3% of adult offenders.
 Please rectify the discrepancy between these two figures (15% vs. 33.3%).
 Did the 15% statistic derived from the 9 individuals who endorsed this attitude?

-Authors’ Response: This is a print mistake.
+Authors’ Response: This is a printing error.
 The percentage are as shown in table 5: 66.7% vs 33.3%.
-We modify the numbers as you can see on p.13.
+We modified the numbers, as you can see on p.13.

 Comment 5